KeyneshDongol/THzFitting/README.md

-# Notes# 1.
-The length of the used experimental data files have to be the same.# 2.
-The config.json file, in the layers sec, the first set represents the position of the substrate, if the echo remove needed, the first set is removed.
+# Notes1.
+The length of the used experimental data files have to be the same.
+2. The config.json file, in the layers sec, the second set represents the position of the substrate, if the echo remove needed, the first set is removed.